Hepatitis C

 A New Approach to Liver Transplant for People with Hepatitis C

-High-quality organs from donors with hepatitis C may now be used for transplant, and their use may shorten your time on the wait list.
+High-quality organs from donors with hepatitis C may now be used for transplant in recipients without the disease.
+Their use may shorten your time on the waitlist.
 We have the expertise and resources to evaluate the health of a liver from a hepatitis C-positive donor and perform this procedure successfully.
 Antiviral medication follows the transplant to ensure a cure.